 Development land titles can often be quite complicated.
 We, as your conveyancer have the knowledge to check through the extensive contract paperwork and advise you accordingly.
 The developer will often specify a very tight timescale (between 4-6 weeks), in which we will be required to deal with matters before exchanging contracts.

 Once contracts have been exchanged, if you have bought “off-plan” you may then have to wait months before the house is finished.
 Be aware as your mortgage offer could expire before the house is finished.

 Finally, on many new build developments you may need to contribute towards the repair and maintenance of communal areas such as green open spaces, private roads or drainage systems.
 The requirement to contribute is usually registered on the property as something called a rentcharge.

 A rentcharge can be created over both freehold and leasehold property and is often in favour of a management company on a new build estate.
 They may take the form of a fixed (and often nominal) rentcharge and a variable rentcharge (which covers the costs incurred by the management company).

 The owner of the rentcharge has the right to recover any sums due, to the extent that they could take possession of the property is the rentcharges are not paid.

 We can advise you further on this and all areas of the conveyancing process, to help make your life, less complicated.

 For more information on buying or selling your home please visit our Residential Property pages here.
-You can contact Sarah directly here or fill in the form in the sidebar of this page.
+Fill in the form in the sidebar of this page to get in touch.
 Alternatively, you can call us on 01452 411601.